sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 How do I view statistics for a specific campaign?
 {% endanchor %}

-Under **Marketing Campaigns** in the left hand sidebar, select **Campaigns**.
+Under **Marketing Campaigns** in the left hand navigation menu, select **Campaigns**.
 Find the campaign you want to see stats for in the list and click the action cog on the right.
 Click **Stats** to view statistics for that specific campaign.

 ![]({{root_url}}/images/mc_faq_9.gif)

-{% anchor h3 %}
-Are there more stats available than are shown in the UI?
-{% endanchor %}

-Yes, you can export a CSV of raw stats for any of your campaigns.
-This CSV will include stats like click-through rate, total open rate, spam report rate, and more.
-To learn more about stats from Marketing Campaigns, click [here]({{root_url}}/User_Guide/Marketing_Campaigns/Campaigns/index.html#-Campaign-Statistics).